Skip to main content

 There are both pros and cons to materializing your models.

 • Pros can include improved performance for downstream models and dashboards, especially with the SQL is complex and/or the data size is large.
-We generally recommend materializing final models that power dashboards (we do this automatically in Rill Cloud).
+We generally recommend materializing final models that power dashboards.

 • Cons can include a degraded keystroke-by-keystroke modeling experience or for specific edge cases, such as when using cross joins.